 You may wonder if hippopotamuses are enormous teddy bears, but nothing could be further from the truth.
 Hippos are the third-largest living mammal, and they have been known to use their weight to dump boats and do other aggressive acts.

 Furthermore, hippopotamuses have enormous teeth.
-Their teeth grow throughout their lifetime and can be up to 20-inches long.
+Their teeth grow throughout their lifetime and can be up to 20 inches long.
 These animals can run up to 20 miles per hour to catch their prey.
-Once they do, they use their large teeth to kill and eat it.
+Once they do, they use their large teeth to kill and eat them.

 Cassowaries are the second largest bird on earth, behind the ostrich.
 They use their size to be very aggressive.
 Ostriches, chickens, and cassowaries are the only birds with scientific evidence of a bird killing a human.

 Cassowaries often use their strong legs as weapons.
 They can kick forward and backward.
 They also use their heads to head butt and their large beaks to peck a person.
 Cassowaries can also jump over crouched people so they can attack them from the front and the back.